brutusin/flea-db/README.md

 #### Commit
 Previous operations (store and delete) are not (and won't ever be) visible until `commit()` is called.
 Underlying seachers and writers are released, to be lazily created in further read or write operations.
 #### Optimization
 Databases can be optimized in order to achieve a better performance by using `optimize()`.
-This triggers the highly costly process (in terms of free disk space needs and computation) of merging of the *Lucene* index segments into a single one.
+This method triggers a highly costly (in terms of free disk space needs and computation) merging of the *Lucene* index segments into a single one.

 Nevertheless, this operation is useful for immutable databases, that can be once optimized prior its usage.
 ### Read operations